Here’s a look at the life of George W. Bush, the 43rd president of the United States.

 After John Quincy Adams, George W. Bush is the second president to be the son of a president.

-Since leaving the White House his interests include oil painting, golf, bicycling and baseball.
+His interests include oil painting, golf, bicycling and baseball.

 1968-1970 - Pilot, Texas Air National Guard.